 First of all, although all aspects of the entire meta-analytic process will be discussed, emphasis will be placed on the analysis and interpretation step of a meta-analysis.
 Therefore, a general familiarity with how meta-analyses are conducted will help to provide a better understanding of the course contents (reading a few meta-analyses from one's field of interest would be sufficient to obtain a general impression).

 Second, some basic knowledge of statistical methods at the undergraduate level (e.g., regression, analysis of variance, hypothesis testing) will also be beneficial.
 Also, matrix algebra notation will occasionally be used to present certain equations.
 However, if you are not familiar with matrix algebra, then this is not a problem.
-We will use software anyway to carry out the computations and the most important aspect for the practitioner is the interpretation of the results (which will be covered in much detail).
+We will use software anyway to carry out the computations and the most important aspect for the applied researcher is the interpretation of the results (which will be covered in much detail).

 Finally, the primary software package to be used during the course for the analyses will be R (see below for more details on R).
 Although everything that you need to know to do the computer exercises will be explained in the course, it would be useful to familiarize yourself with R a little bit ahead of time (here are some notes on preparing to use R).
 You could also consider following the Intro to R Course first.